-So the kids don't even notice the math & learning that's involved ;)
+So your kids won't even notice the math & learning that's involved ;)

 And it's super easy to do in your own yard or neighborhood.

-Today we're going to go on a Graphing Adventure -- it's just like a treasure hunt but the kids will be learning to read a plot graph and scouting out the 'secret' locations!
+Today we're going to go on a Graphing Adventure -- it's just like a treasure hunt but your kids will be learning to read a plot graph and scouting out the 'secret' locations!

-The goal with this activity is to introduce kids to a coordiante graph or plot graph.
+The goal with this activity is to introduce your kids to a coordiante graph or plot graph.